Kotkoa/my-cv/index.md

 ### ABOUT ME

-Hello! 👋 I am a Frontend Engineer with 6 years of experience specializing in React, TypeScript, GraphQl Apollo Client and modern UI development.
+Hello! 👋 I am a Frontend Engineer with over five years of experience specializing in Next.js, TypeScript, Apollo Client and modern UI development.
 I have a strong background in building scalable, high-performance web applications and transforming Figma designs into pixel-perfect UI components.
 My expertise extends to design systems, component libraries, and API integrations, particularly in Ai, fintech and securities platforms.

 I excel in problem-solving, performance optimization, and UI/UX improvements while ensuring accessibility and maintainability.
 Working with GraphQL APIs, component-based architecture, and modern CI/CD workflows, I contribute to efficient, high-quality development.